ssoudan/edisonIsThePilot/DESIGN.md

 We don't know the declination so the GPS heading and the compass heading will be slightly different.

 The compass is sensitive to angular variation though the gyroscope can help to compensate for that.
-The compass is also sensitive to the alignement with the movement direction.
+The compass is also sensitive to the alignment with the movement direction.
-The GPS does not provide a meangingful heading when the speed is not enough.
+The GPS does not provide a meaningful heading when the speed is not enough.

 #### 1.3.2 HMC5883L